logangingerich/logangingerich.github.io/_portfolio/blocjams.md

 layout: post
 title: Bloc Jams
 thumbnail-path: "img/blocjams.png"
-short-description: A replica of Spotify used for finding and playing songs from a library of music.
+short-description: An AngularJS app for finding and playing songs from a library of music.

 ---